Last night, I was sifting through my inbox, when I noticed a pattern.

 I know the situation is difficult, but in the long run, this is a good change.
 Evolution is at work.
 The strong will survive.
-This will make companies more resilient, and will make sure the more deserving ideas get funded, and competition gets thinned.
-The capital to go around is limited, and with less startups clamouring for their attention, the money would be spent more judiciously.
+This will make companies more resilient and will make sure the more deserving ideas get funded, and competition gets thinned.
+The capital to go around is limited, and with less startups clamoring for their attention, the money would be spent more judiciously.

 However, if you’re the ones left in the cold…stop worrying.

 Welcome to the graduation ceremony of the School of Hard Knocks.
 Learn from your mistakes, prepare for the next cycle, and come back with better ideas.

 And if you need a sounding board for those ideas, I’m available on LinkedIn or you can contact us at firstname.lastname@example.org.
 I run myStartUpCFO, a finance and accounting services company that provides on-demand CFO services.